LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_compile_1.rst

    logtalk_compile(Files)

-Compiles to disk a :term:`source file` or a list of source files using the current default compiler flag values.
+Compiles to disk a :term:`source file` or a list of source files using the default compiler flag values.
 The Logtalk source file name extension (by default, ``.lgt``) can be omitted.
 Source file paths can be absolute, relative to the current directory, or use library notation.
 This predicate can also be used to compile Prolog source files